Command Line Interface¶

 module, as well as the general options and package index options groups of options

-we see when we call a command’s help, or the pip index
+we see when we call a command’s help, or the pip index’s help message respectively.

 All options are defined in terms of functions that return optparse.Option